evaliu2002/PetMyDog/Weekly Reports/ReportFour.md

    - What we plan to do:
      - Front-end: Finish implementing the rest of our listed components.
-Add more tests to develop our front end test suite and speak with back end about communication between both ends.
+Add more tests to develop our front end test suite.
      - Back-end: Finish implemented the remaining APIs for the beta release, and work on making an exhaustive test suite to make sure everything works well.
-     - Front&Back:
+     - Front&Back: Develop and figure out communication and responses between both ends.

 #### Individual Reports